slawekradzyminski/personal-ai-assistant/README.md

 This project surpasses the length constraints of using OpenAI Chat-LLMs, such as ChatGPT, enabling you to converse with any long document.
 It expedites comprehension of the content and facilitates the acquisition of valuable insights.
-Compared with ChatPDF, it accommodates various file formats, including PDF, doc, docx, txt, web URLs, and audio/video.
+Compared with ChatPDF, it accommodates various file formats, including PDF, doc, docx, txt, web URLs, and audio.
 The implementation of this project is straightforward to follow, expand, and efficient for integration into other applications.